 Using methods developed and employed in political science, geography, sociology, and anthropology to develop common definitions and coding standards, the convening an experienced interdisciplinary working group has enabled the future development of datasets about the intentional destruction of cultural heritage sites.
 Understanding the social dynamics that contribute to the destruction of cultural heritage in conflict will therefore necessitate collaboration among willing scholars and the production of new datasets for analysis.
 This framework will be tested with real-world data coming from the present conflict in Syria.

 Uniting to Save World Cultures: Investigating the Attributes of Successful Emergency Cultural Heritage Protection Interventions

-As part of a generous grant provided by John and Carolyn Peterson Family Fund via the Smithsonian Institution Grand Challenges Consortia, a pan-institutional, interdisciplinary group committed to building capacity by collaborating on research projects and uniting groups together for the greater mission of saving world cultures was formed.
+As part of a generous grant provided by John and Carolyn Peterson Family Fund via the Smithsonian Institution Grand Challenges Consortia, a pan-institutional, interdisciplinary group was formed, committed to building capacity by collaborating on research projects and uniting groups for the greater mission of saving world cultures.
 Find abstracts of current scholarship published by Smithsonian scholars and associated scholars.

-This conference in 2015 aimed to highlight and disseminate illustrative case studies that can assist in identifying the key attributes associated with the successful protection of cultural heritage during complex emergencies.
+This 2015 conference aimed to highlight and disseminate illustrative case studies that can assist in identifying the key attributes associated with the successful protection of cultural heritage during complex emergencies.

 In 2014, the University of Pennsylvania Museum, SCRI, and the American Association for the Advancement of Science launched a project to study “conflict culture”—the heritage of communities attacked during periods of war or violence.